 In addition, it should be noted that there is no clear definition (legal, regulatory or otherwise) of, nor any market consensus as to what constitutes, a "green," "social," "sustainability" or similarly labelled project or as to what attributes are required for a particular project to be so considered, nor can any assurance be given that such a clear definition or consensus will develop over time or that any prevailing market consensus will not significantly change; however, the EU's regulation on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy"), which is subject to a phased implementation, provides some definition for such topics within the EU.
-Accordingly, no assurance is or can be given (whether by the Issuer, an Arranger, a Dealer, the Agents or any other person) to any investor in a Sustainable Note that: (a) any project or uses the subject of, or related to, any Eligible Loans will meet all or any of such investor's expectations regarding any "green," "social," "sustainability" or similarly labelled performance objectives or investment criteria, (b) any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Loans or (c) the SDG Bond Framework will be aligned with the EU Taxonomy or any other sustainability framework.
+Accordingly, no assurance is or can be given (whether by the Issuer, an Arranger, a Dealer, the Agents or any other person) to any investor in a Sustainable Note that: (a) any project or uses the subject of, or related to, any Eligible Loans will meet all or any of such investor's expectations regarding any "green," "social," "sustainability" or similarly labelled performance objectives or investment criteria or guidelines with which an investor or its investments are required to comply, whether by any present or future applicable law or standards (including the EU Taxonomy) or any standards resulting from the proposal for a European green bond standard adopted by the European Commission on 6 July 2021, (b) any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Loans or (c) the SDG Bond Framework will be aligned with the EU Taxonomy or any other sustainability framework.

-No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of any report, assessment, opinion or certification of any third party (whether or not solicited by the Issuer) that might or might not be made available in connection with the issuance of any Sustainable Notes, including (in particular) to the extent addressing whether any Eligible Loan allocated to such a Series of Sustainable Notes fulfils any environmental, social, sustainability and/or other criteria.
+No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of any report, assessment, opinion or certification of any third party (whether or not solicited by the Issuer) that might or might not be made available in connection with the issuance of any Sustainable Notes, including (in particular) to the extent addressing whether any Eligible Loan fulfils any environmental, social, sustainability and/or other criteria.
 Any such report, assessment, opinion or certification does not, nor shall be deemed to, constitute a part of, nor is incorporated into, this Base Prospectus.
 Any such report, assessment, opinion or certification is not, nor should be deemed to be, a recommendation by the Issuer, any Arranger, any Dealer, any Agent or any other person to invest in any Sustainable Notes.
 Any such report, assessment, opinion or certification is only current as of the date it was issued.
 Prospective investors in Sustainable Notes must determine for themselves the relevance of any such report, assessment, opinion or certification, the information contained therein and/or the provider of such report, assessment, opinion or certification for the purpose of any investment in Sustainable Notes.
 The providers of such reports, assessments, opinions and certifications might not be subject to any specific oversight or regulatory or other regime.